-The first phase of work is to analyze the transit ridership potential.
-This phase began in summer 2006 and was concluded in summer 2007.
-In this phase, a number of sources were examined to learn about the market in San Francisco.
+The first phase is of work is to analyze the transit ridership potential.
+This phase began in summer 2006 and is being concluded in summer 2007.
+In this phase, a number of sources are examined to learn about the market in San Francisco.
 Computer travel models were used to help understand San Francisco land use and demographics, and local and regional travel patterns.
-Data from the SFCTA's 2004 Muni onboard survey provided information about the travel patterns of riders.
-Lastly, a new telephone survey of San Francisco residents determined the attitudinal factors driving travel choices.
+Data from previously conducted on-board surveys provided information about the travel patterns of existing riders.
+Lastly, a new telephone survey of San Francisco residents determined the altitudinal factors driving travel choices.